microsoft/vivainsights_ingressupload/README.md

 4. Certificate name.
 This name is configured in your registered application.
 If you haven’t created a certificate yet, refer to [How to create a self-signed certificate](https://learn.microsoft.com/azure/active-directory/develop/howto-create-self-signed-certificate).
 After you upload the certificate, the certificate name shows up under **Description** in the Azure Portal.

-5. Scale Unit: Please enter the value `novaprdwus2-02`.
+5. Scale Unit: The scaleunit for your teanant.
+Eg: `novaprdwus2-02`.